 Individual loans considered to be uncollectible are charged off against the ACL.
 Factors used in determining the amount and timing of charge-offs on loans include consideration of the loan type, length of delinquency, sufficiency of collateral value, lien priority and the overall financial condition of the borrower.
-Collateral value is determined using updated appraisals and/or other market comparable information.
+Loans deemed to be collateral-dependent are reviewed individually based on the estimated fair value of the collateral less selling costs.
+Collateral value is determined using appraisals and/or other market comparable information.
 Charge-offs are generally taken on loans once the impairment is determined to be probable.
 Recoveries on loans previously charged off are added to the ACL.
-Net charge-offs to average loans HFI were 0.07% for the three months ended June 30, 2024 and 0.10% for the twelve months ended December 31, 2023.
+Net charge-offs to average loans HFI were 0.16% for the three months ended September 30, 2024 and 0.10% for the twelve months ended December 31, 2023.

-The ACL was \$42.4 million at June 30, 2024 compared to \$42.5 million at December 31, 2023.
-The \$178,000 decrease in the first half of 2024 was primarily due to net charge-offs of \$735,000, offset by a \$557,000 in provision for credit losses.
-The provision for credit losses took into consideration factors including changes in the loan portfolio mix, ongoing uncertainty in the economy related to inflation and the outlook for market interest rates, and credit quality metrics, including a \$23.0 million increase in nonperforming loans at June 30, 2024 compared to December 31, 2023.
+The ACL was \$44.5 million at September 30, 2024 compared to \$42.5 million at December 31, 2023.
+The \$1.9 million increase in the first nine months of 2024 was primarily due to a \$3.9 million provision for credit losses, offset by net charge-offs of \$1.9 million.
+The provision for credit losses took into consideration factors including changes in the loan portfolio mix, ongoing uncertainty in the economy related to inflation and the outlook for market interest rates, and credit quality metrics, including a \$29.0 million increase in nonperforming loans at September 30, 2024 compared to December 31, 2023.